Bathsheba, Barbados Guide

 Best Time to Visit

-The best time to visit Bathsheba is during the dry season, which runs from December to May.
-During this time, the weather is generally sunny and dry, with lower humidity.
-The sea is also calmer, making it ideal for swimming and surfing.
-The wet season, from June to November, can bring heavy rainfall and higher humidity, but it can also be a good time to visit if you're looking for lower prices and fewer crowds.
+The best time to visit St. Thomas, Barbados, is during the dry season, which runs from December to May.
+During these months, you can expect sunny skies, lower humidity, and pleasant temperatures.
+The wet season, from June to November, can bring occasional showers and higher humidity, but it's also a less crowded and more affordable time to visit.

 Transportation